MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 ## Debugging

-To see debug logs and to interact with the demo using a command line interface, connect a USB-UART converter to the UART1 pins in the GPIO header of the Curiosity board and open a UART terminal in the PC with settings **_115200 8N1_**.
+To monitor debug logs and to interact with the demo using a command-line interface, connect a USB-UART converter to the UART1 pins in the GPIO header of the Curiosity board and open a UART terminal in the PC with settings **_115200 8N1_**.
 Issue the **_help_** command to see a list of available commands.

 > UART Tx and Rx pins are marked in the GPIO Header (J207) silkscreen

-This console also prints any error messages if something goes wring in the FW.
+This console also prints any error messages if something goes wiring in the FW.

 WiFi MAC level logs are printed via UART2.
 UART2 TX and RX can be easily tapped into a USB-UART converter from the mikroBUS<sup>TM</sup> Socket (J200). (settings: **_115200 8N1_**)